What Is Tech Neck?

 Step 5: Repeat 2 to 3 sets, 10 times each.

-As part of our complete musculoskeletal health programs, Goodpath provides neck-specific stretching and strengthening exercises.
+As part of our complete musculoskeletal health programs, Goodpath provides a series of neck-specific stretching and strengthening exercises.

-Break periods are very beneficial in preventing and lessening neck and other musculoskeletal pain.
-They give you a chance to rest tired muscles in your neck and upper back.
-They also allow time for you to stretch and change positions.
+According to research, break periods are very beneficial in preventing and lessening neck and other musculoskeletal pain.
+They give you a chance to rest tired muscles and relieve tension in your neck, upper back, and those supporting your shoulder blades.
+This change in activity also allows time for you to stretch and change positions.
 All of these changes help to lessen the effects of maintaining a forward head posture.

 The Occupational Safety and Health Administration (OSHA) recommends several short rest breaks (“micro-breaks” or rest “pauses”) throughout the day.
-Since you may need reminders to take regular breaks, you might consider using one of the apps available for that purpose.
+Since you may need reminders to take regular breaks until it becomes a habit, consider a prominently displayed note or one of the apps available for that purpose.